Table of contents

 - product-related information

-Examples include: French manufacturing, organic certification, recyclability, a new function, or an innovation… It all depends on your product and your industry.
+Examples include: French manufacturing, organic certification, recyclability, a new function or an innovation… It all depends on your product and your industry.

 In conclusion, we recommend that brands pay particular attention to their product pages.
-While quality exclusive content represents a significant investment, it promotes conversion in the short and medium term.
+While exclusive quality content represents a significant investment, it promotes conversion in the short and medium term.
 If the investment seems too high, you can start by prioritizing a few strategic pages, such as your best-sellers.

 Also read: